mirror/dd-wrt/src/router/curl/docs/HELP-US.md

-In the issue tracker we occasionally mark bugs with [help wanted](https://github.com/curl/curl/labels/help%20wanted), as a sign that the bug is acknowledged to exist and that there's nobody known to work on this issue for the moment.
+In the issue tracker we occasionally mark bugs with [help wanted](https://github.com/curl/curl/labels/help%20wanted), as a sign that the bug is acknowledged to exist and that there is nobody known to work on this issue for the moment.
 Those are bugs that are fine to "grab" and provide a pull request for.
 The complexity level of these will of course vary, so pick one that piques your interest.